Miami Hurricanes men's basketball: Larrañaga Lawn

-In 2012, due to unprecedented demand for student tickets to the January 23 game against the #1 ranked Duke Blue Devils, students camped out on an adjacent field to the BankUnited Center, which was promptly dubbed "Larrañaga Lawn," after Coach Jim Larrañaga.
+In 2013, due to unprecedented demand for student tickets to the January 23 game against the #1 ranked Duke Blue Devils, students camped out on an adjacent field to the BankUnited Center, which was promptly dubbed "Larrañaga Lawn," after Coach Jim Larrañaga.
 Students camped out for several other games during the 2012–2013 season, including sold out contests against FSU and UNC.
 Coach Jim Larrañaga and members of the team always greet students lined up on Larrañaga Lawn both the night before the game and again on game day, often bringing food to students in line.
 Lawn sports such as football, frisbee, and Kan-jam have become popular ways for students in line to pass the time on Larrañaga Lawn.

 National attention

 Storm Surge made national headlines in 2012 during Miami's home game against UNC, when students chanted "Austin Rivers" at UNC free throw shooter Tyler Zeller, whom Rivers had hit a buzzer beater over in UNC's previous game.
 Storm Surge was again in the national spotlight following Miami's 90–63 rout of Duke in January 2013 when students rushed the court in celebration.
-The student section has been praised by many notable visitors, including Miami basketball alumni Jimmy Graham, Warren Sapp, Dick Vitale, and Carlos Boozer.
+The student section has been praised by many notable visitors, including: Jimmy Graham, Warren Sapp, Dick Vitale, and Carlos Boozer.

 In 2013, Storm Surge received a number of accolades, including three of the "Best Fan Signs in College Basketball" by USA Today and was featured on national programs such as PTI, SportsCenter, and CBS's documentary "March Madness Fandemonium".
 In addition, it was recognized as one of the toughest ACC venues by ESPN during numerous broadcasts throughout the season.
 On January 24, 2013, Storm Surge was featured on the front page of The Miami Herald following Miami's win over Duke.
 On February 9, 2013, Storm Surge was featured on the landing page of ESPN.com following Miami's blowout home win over UNC.

 After losing its flair following some up-and-down seasons, the student section was renamed to "The Eye" at the start of the 2021-22 season.
 More about The Eye can be found on Category 5's page, which is the University of Miami's official student school spirit organization.